pg26153/ReconcileBot/README.md

 3. **Identify Unresolved Failures**:
    - The bot checks the `reconciliation_failures` table in the connected MySQL database to identify any unresolved reconciliation failures.
    - The table contains records of failures that still need to be addressed, and the bot looks for entries marked as "unresolved" with the current date.
+   - The bot performs checks to ensure no duplicate tickets are created for the same failure by verifying if a similar ticket already exists in Jira.

 4. **Create Jira Tickets**:
    - For each unresolved failure found in the database, the bot creates a Jira ticket.
 The ticket is populated with the failure message, failure details, and cycle date.